-6.1 Dataset
+6.1 Simulated data

-Our dataset for testing is composed of 5 simulated human whole-genome sequencing with 40x of depth and 10 randomly distributed retrocopies each.
-In total, we had a list of 30 retrocopies consisting of the last 1000 bases of the largest transcript of the parental gene.
+Our dataset for testing is composed of 100 simulated human whole-genome sequencing with 20x of depth and in average 30 randomly distributed retrocopies each.
+Simulation with low coverage of ('only') 20x in sequencing depth (i.e., heterozygotic events have only 10x coverage).
+This strategy allowed us to check the capability of sideRETRO to identify retroCNVs events even in a "non-ideal scenario" of low sequencing coverage.
+In total, we had a list of 100 retrocopies consisting of the last 1000 bases of the largest transcript of the parental gene - which were randomly rafiled as well.
 All retrocopies was stochastically designed for chromosome, position, strand and zygosity.